CVA Training & Exam March 2021

-Certified Valuation Analyst® (CVA®)—Determine, Defend, and Maximize Company Value™
+Certified Valuation Analyst (CVA) – Determine, Defend, and Maximize Company Value™

 CVA Training Overview

+The Core Body of Knowledge for International Business Valuations (BOK) has been launched in 2017 – along with the International CVA Exam.
+The BOK and International CVA Exam are global in application to business valuation methodologies and approaches.
 The CVA training offered globally follows the curriculum as described in NACVA’s Business Valuation Certification and Training Center.
 NACVA’s international chapters are able to develop and teach supplemental content specific to their country or region, but this supplemental content is not tested on the International CVA Exam.
 Supplemental content can be added to the International BOK as an appendix.

-EACVA CVA Training Exam Information 2021 (PDF)
+CVA Training and Exam Information Brochure 2024 (PDF)

 Course Agenda